EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V SHALL be able to identify Party U's public key using ID_U.

 ID_U and ID_V SHALL either contain the credential used for authentication (e.g. x5bag or x5chain) or uniquely identify the credential used for authentication (e.g. x5t), see {{I-D.schaad-cose-x509}}.
 Party U and V MAY retrieve the other party's credential out of band.
-HINT_ID_U and HINT_ID_V are optional and contain information about how to retrieve the credential of Party U and Party V, respectively (e.g. x5u), see {{I-D.schaad-cose-x509}}.
+Optionally, ID_U and ID_V are complemented with the additional parameters HINT_ID_U and HINT_ID_V containing information about how to retrieve the credential of Party U and Party V, respectively (e.g. x5u), see {{I-D.schaad-cose-x509}}.

-(TBD: Include HINT_ID_ in figure below)

 Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other uses Cert.
 Party U and Party V MAY use different signature algorithms.